Avangardum/AvangardumStyleConvention/Readme.md

 A test suite should have no more than one setup and teardown methods.

 Setup and teardown methods should be named `{ClassName}SetUp` and `{ClassName}TearDown`.
-Overriding these methods or hiding them with the `new` keyword is not allowed.

 <details>
 <summary>Example</summary>